Connect with a certified trainer for free

 1. Freezing

 This is the initial and most painful stage.
-This usually results in a slow loss of motion.
-This stage usually lasts 2-6 months.
+It usually results in a slow loss of motion and shoulder stiffness and lasts 2–6 months.

 2. Frozen

-In this second stage the pain lessens but the loss of motion persists.
-This stage can last from 3-6 months.
+In this second stage, the pain lessens, but the limited shoulder mobility persists.
+This stage can last from 3–6 months.

 3. Thawing